 - Halls of residence for students or nurses

 - Hotels or bed and breakfasts with permanent residents

 - Some supported accommodation, such as foyers or 'move on' accommodation for homeless people

-All HMOs will be subject to inspections from us under the Housing Health and Safety Rating System (HHSRS) to ensure that they are free from hazards that could affect the health and safety of any occupants or visits.
+All HMOs are inspected by us to make sure they are free from hazards that could affect the health and safety of any occupants or visitors.